Lispl-Wicht/c-logo-s/README.md

-The project name indicates the ancient greek heritage of the name "Logo" for a Lisp-derived language which was at first hand specialized on computer linguistic operations: Λόγος (Lógos), mainly in the sense of "word".
+The project name indicates the ancient greek heritage of the name "Logo" for a Lisp-derived language which was at first hand specialized on computer linguistic operations, along with exploring mathematics:
+Λόγος (Lógos), mainly in the sense of "word".
 But all the philosophical and linguistic implications of the term are also useful in this context.
 Therefore the setup provides everything which is possible without the turtle (textual, symbolic programming without graphical output but with sound generation).

 The *setup* is an extension of the Common Lisp language which "pretends" to be Logo.
-And it is aimed at allowing for reproducing the most important, beautiful and timeless books about Logo programming (in my humble opinion) starting from the quasi standard Berkeley Logo.
+And it aims to reproduce the most important, beautiful and timeless books on Logo programming (in my humble opinion), starting from the quasi-standard Berkeley Logo.
 Thus, it is not only "Common Lisp Logo" but also "Common Logo" which basically is also a Lisp.
 That is why I decided to merge the two "Ls" and ended up with clogos resp. c-logo-s instead of cl-logos.

 I am far from being a professional programmer.
 Instead I am about to become a primary school teacher.
 Before that I worked as a case